 This is done by implementing engineering controls, such as disposing of containers and following other safe work practices like wearing personal protective equipment (PPE).

-Below is an overview of the components required for an employee to be OSHA compliant and other necessary information about bloodborne pathogens.
+Below is an overview of the components required for an employee to be OSHA compliant and other information about bloodborne pathogens.

 - Information on bloodborne diseases